oi-analytics/oi-risk-vis/deploy/README.md

   terraform plan  # to see what actions will be taken in detail terraform apply # rerun after any change to main.tf

-npx browserslist@latest --update-db

-`provision.sh` contains installation instructions for an Ubuntu 18.04 server to install NGINX, setup SSL using CertBot, install node and tileserver-gl-light.
+`provision.sh` contains installation instructions for an Ubuntu 20.04 server to install NGINX, setup SSL using CertBot, install node and tileserver-gl-light.

 > TODO: get terraform to run `provision.sh` and the config setup below.